Hadamard-Hitchcock decompositions: identifiability and computation

-There is a renewed interest in the mathematical properties of restricted Boltzmann machines, and other graphical models, from the perspective of algebraic statistics and applied algebraic geometry because the set of probability distributions that can be realized by a fixed graph corresponds to a \emph{semi-algebraic subvariety} of a space of \emph{tensors}; see, e.g., \cite{CMS10,CTY10,MM15,MM17,FOW17,SM18,sullivant2018algebraic}.
-Indeed, a restricted Boltzmann machine is alternatively named a \emph{product of experts}, i.e., a product of \emph{mixtures of independence models}.
-Recall that such a mixture model is a graphical model as in \cref{fig:RBM} with $m=1$ hidden variable, say $Y_k$.
-If the observed random variables $X_i$ take values in $[n_i] := \{1,\dots,n_i\}$ and the hidden variable $Y_k \in [r_k]$, then its discrete probability density function is naturally regarded as a \emph{$d$-array} or \emph{tensor} of shape $n_1 \times \cdots \times n_d$ admitting the \emph{tensor decomposition}
+There is a renewed interest in the mathematical properties of RBMs and other graphical models from the perspective of algebraic statistics and applied algebraic geometry; see, e.g., \cite{CMS10,CTY10,MM15,MM17,FOW17,SM18,sullivant2018algebraic}.
+The reason for this is that the set of probability distributions that can be realized by an RBM with a fixed graph corresponds to a \emph{semi-algebraic subvariety} of a space of \emph{tensors}, i.e., {a set of tensors that satisfy a system of polynomial equalities and inequalities.}